spookyahell/gADL-ODF/README.md

-# gadlod
+# gADL-OD
-get all direct links of a OneDrive Folder
+get All Direct Links (of a) OneDrive Folder

 Uses the simplest usage it could possibly have: